gilts/wsee/README.md

 - ***Don't have a wordlist?*** : `wsee` got you covered with `Online Subdomain Enumeration` feature using `HackerTarget` as source.
 - Accept `.csv` as wordlist, breaking the barrier of must used `.txt` and made it compatible for other Enumeration Tool Output.
 - Supports for Internal Storage for `Termux` users.
-- Supports for `ZGrab` tool dedicated in more `Local Websocket` discovery.
 - Supports for HTTP2 Protocol Upgrade indicated as `h2c`.
 - New `Rotate` Mode feature; Now you can rotate `proxy` and `hostname` individually.
 This is useful if the target only accept specific proxy or ssl masking.
+- Auto script updater handled with config located in `.wsee/CONFIG`
 - New Enhancement each Updates

 # How it works
 ##### **Main Propose**
-The tool works follow the general idea of Upgrading protocol into `101` HTTP Status code using a basic packet request:
+The tool works; is by following the general idea of Upgrading protocol indicated in `101` HTTP Status code, which assume that the Endpoint supports the target protocol:
 ```
-headers = { "Upgrade": "websocket", "Connection": "websocket" }
+headers = { "Connection": "Upgrade", "Upgrade": protocol }
 ```
-Even though it uses a basic package, some websockets are Headers dependant.
-Some websocket may require `X-SS` or `Sec-` or `User-Agent` entry in order to upgrade connection.
+Even though it uses a basic headers, some Endpoint are Headers dependant.
+In `websocket` for example; it may require `X-SS` or `Sec-` or `User-Agent` entry in order upgrade connection to be accepted by the server, this usually happen on `Amazon` endpoints.
 Make sure to add those manually into the headers and the script will do the rest.

 ##### **SSL Failure**
 In the newer version of `OpenSSL`; it doesn't support `Legacy Connection` and consider it as an exception.
 Due to this, you need to install custom OpenSSL Config by simply define it into your environment variable: